Üüdibe

 Üüdibe is a village in Saaremaa Parish, Saare County, Estonia, on the island of Saaremaa.
 It is located just southwest of Salme, the administrative centre of the municipality, on the northeastern coast of Kaugatoma Bay (part of the Baltic Sea).
 The village is bordered by Salme River to the north.
-As of 2011 Census, the settlement's population was 4.
+As of the 2011 census, the settlement's population was 4.